 Bounded-and-Unbounded

-In computer science, particularly in optimization problems, the concepts of bounded and unbounded refer to the constraints placed on variables or resources.
-A bounded problem has specific limits, meaning that the values of variables are restricted within a defined range.
-For instance, in the bounded knapsack problem, each item can only be included once.
-Conversely, an unbounded problem allows for unlimited instances of variables, such as in the unbounded knapsack problem, where items can be selected multiple times.
-Understanding these distinctions is crucial for selecting appropriate algorithms and strategies for solving various optimization challenges.
+In computer science, particularly in optimization problems, the concepts of bounded and unbounded refer to the constraints placed on variables within algorithms.
+A bounded problem has specific limits on the values that variables can take, ensuring that solutions remain within defined parameters.
+This is often seen in scenarios like the 0/1 Knapsack problem, where items can either be included or excluded.
+Conversely, unbounded problems allow for unlimited instances of variables, as seen in the unbounded knapsack problem, where items can be selected multiple times.
+Understanding these distinctions is crucial for effectively applying optimization techniques in various computational contexts.

 Unbounded Knapsack — Pattern